bushfire buddy hero 2

 Bushfire Buddy

 In the summer of 2019-2020, Australia suffered its worst bushfire season on record, with approximately 25.5 million acres burned and an estimated 1 billion wild animal deaths.
-I began studying abroad at the University of New South Wales when the bushfires were at their peak, taking their January summer course in Human Computer Interaction (COMP3511).
+When the bushfires were at their peak, I began studying abroad at the University of New South Wales, taking their January summer course in Human Computer Interaction (COMP3511).
 For our final project, my team and I developed a prototype for a digital product focused around the theme of bushfire safety.

 Role